CDLUC3/mrt-doc/design/escalation_design.md

   - Escalation is within UC3
   - Background service (Audit/Replic/AdminTool is down)
   - Queue is frozen
-- uc3-merritt-prd-storage (**NEW**)
-  - How could this escalation differ from the background escalation?
-  - Storage node is unavailable
-  - Note: this is also likely a user/depositor facing issue
 - uc3-mrt-stg
   - Escalation is slack only